The Importance of a Website Audit

 You have on average 3 to 5 seconds to capture and keep someone’s attention when they land on your site.
 If your website takes too long to load, your prospective visitor has already moved on.
 As well, the search engines (Google, Bing, and others) rate the speed of your site when they measure where to rank you in SEO (Search Engine Optimization).

 Google’s tools are free and GTMetrix gives you the basic reports for free.
-These reports gives you great insight, an easy to understand score and advice on what needs to be fixed or improved.
+These reports give you great insight, an easy-to-understand score and advice on what needs to be fixed or improved.

 Some items are simple and you can do yourself and some you will need a developer or agency to help get it done (we never recommend playing in the code, if you don’t know code).